williamvongphan/apcs-test-two-review/explanations/the_part_with_multiple_guesses/1-9/4/readme.md

 e) 0
 ## Answer
 Again, it helps to visualize each step of the loop.

 0. `i = 0`
 Is `i < 8`?
+Yes, print i and continue loop.
 1. `i = 1`
 Is `i < 8`?
+Yes, print i and continue loop.
 2. `i = 2`
 Is `i < 8`?
+Yes, print i and continue loop.
 3. `i = 3`
 Is `i < 8`?
+Yes, print i and continue loop.
 4. `i = 4`
 Is `i < 8`?
+Yes, print i and continue loop.
 5. `i = 5`
 Is `i < 8`?
+Yes, print i and continue loop.
 6. `i = 6`
 Is `i < 8`?
+Yes, print i and continue loop.
 7. `i = 7`
 Is `i < 8`?
+Yes, print i and continue loop.
 8. `i = 8`
 Is `i < 8`?
+No, stop loop, code block has finished execution.

+The final value of